Tafehi/ai-mcp-pic-obj-detection/README.md

 1. **Configure Settings**:
    - Select your preferred AI model from the sidebar
    - Adjust temperature for creativity control
-   - Enter AWS credentials (or load from saved config)
+   - Enter AWS credentials in the sidebar and click "🔄 Enter Credentials" to save them

 2. **Generate Images**:
    - Navigate to the "🎨 Generate Image" tab